CookieDude24/immich-desktop-client/README.md

 ## Demo

-<a href="resources/Demo-Video.mp4">Here is a short video demonstrating the use of Immich-Desktop-Client!</a>
+<a href="https://youtu.be/lpWbLVVhZjM" target="_blank">Here is a short video demonstrating the use of Immich-Desktop-Client!</a>

 ## Prerequisites